reply-fr/sustainable-personal-accounts/workbooks/setup-continuous-deployment.md

 1. The code base of SPA is open source, and made available from GitHub.
 You do not want to update your SPA production environment on every update of this code base.
 Instead, you want to set explicitly which tag or commit you are using.

 2. The exact configuration of your SPA environment is maintained as a private git repository on CodeCommit.
 Here the CloudOps team can set settings files and CSV files, describe the target configurations of Organizational Units, list AWS accounts and their configurations.
 They can also provide customized `buildspec` files and shell scripts for the preparation or for the purge of accounts, or both.
-Each update of the trunk branch induces an update of the SPA environment.
 Changes are managed with pull requests on branches contributed by team members.
 [CodeCommit supports pull requests](https://docs.aws.amazon.com/codecommit/latest/userguide/pull-requests.html) from the CodeCommit console, from the AWS CLI and from AWS SDKs.
+Each update of the trunk branch induces an update of the SPA environment.
 Private content is exposed to the account `DevOps` via a specific IAM role.

-3. When an update is triggered, a specific CodeBuild project is executed in a separate account, named `DevOps`.
-This fetches the right version of SPA from GitHub, then combines it with the most recent version of the settings from private git repository.
-Then is runs tests before it builds or updates the target SPA environment.
+3. When an update is triggered, a CodeBuild project is executed in a separate account, named `DevOps`.
+This fetches the SPA code base from GitHub and the private settings from CodeCommit.
+This also combines the two set of files and runs non-regression tests.
+Then it builds or updates the target SPA environment.

 4. Since it has a serverless architecture, the target SPA environment is built or updated one component at a time.
 The capability to act on this environment is granted to the account `DevOps` via a specific IAM role.